renfis/pict/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

+## Software Bill of Materials

+This project includes a Software Bill of Materials (SBOM) in the Docker image using the [CycloneDX](https://cyclonedx.org/) format.
+The SBOM files are generated during the `package` phase with the `cyclonedx-maven-plugin`.

+The SBOM files are also in the Docker image at the root directory as `bom.json` and `bom.xml`.

+For more information about SBOMs and how to use them, please see the [CycloneDX documentation](https://cyclonedx.org/docs/).

 ## Related Guides

 - RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A